-- 4.1 The Committee may resolve to: - Note the Community Safety Agreement and make no comment. - Make comment on the Community Safety Agreement and its action plan. - Offer recommendations to one or more of the responsible authorities.
+- 4.1 The Committee may resolve to: - Note the refreshed Community Safety Agreement (April 2023) and make no comment. - Make comment on the refreshed Community Safety Agreement (April 2023) and the year-end action plan and performance summary for 2022/23. - Offer recommendations to one or more of the responsible authorities.

-Appendix:
+Appendices:

-Kent CSA April 2017 Kent CSA April 2017 Action Plan and Performance Summary
+- Appendix A Kent Community Safety Agreement April 2023 - Appendix B Kent CSA Action Plan and Performance Summary 2022/23